adamzki99/advent-of-code-2022/README.md

 ## Lessons learned

+### Day 4
+Today was nothing new, just smooth sailing and no wrong awnsers when submitting :)

 ### Day 3

 Today was an interesting day.
 At first, my implementation got the wrong awnser.
 Even if my logic was sound and the example worked fine, I wasn't able to produce the right awnser.
 I resorted to writing tests, something that I found very easy to do in GO.
 This didn't find any problems.
 It was untill I explained my solution to a friend that I noticed that there was a mistake when splitting the rugsack content.